How to Remove 8 Common Stains from Porcelain Tile

-- Hard Water Scum: A solution of non-precipitating water softener or baking soda in warm water can remove soap scum and soil.
+- Hard Water Scum: A solution of a non-precipitating water softener or baking soda in warm water can remove soap scum and soil.

 - Mildew: Mix 1 cup laundry bleach with 1 quart (2 pints) water and apply with a sponge.
 If the mildew remains, use a commercial mildew remover that contains sodium hypochlorite and sodium carbonate.
 Wear gloves and keep the room well-ventilated.

 - Oil: Mix a thick paste of household scouring powder and water.
 Apply the paste to the stain and allow it to stand overnight.
-Clean it later and dry as well.
+Clean it later and dry it as well.

 - Paint: Remove fresh oil-based paint with a cloth dipped in turpentine or paint thinner.
 For fresh water-based paint, use a cloth dampened with warm water and a mild household detergent like dishwashing liquid.
 Scrub the area with a soft-bristled brush.

 - Shoe Markings: Scuff marks by shoe heels and rubber burns by sneakers can be cleaned by mopping the floors with a cloth dipped in neutral floor cleaner diluted at one ounce per gallon of water.